maheshsabnis/sim-health-js/readme.md

         - static for methods
         - abstract*, needs to look for latest TypeScript release along with protected keyword
         - namespace
+- Generics
+    - Only SUpported in TYpeScript
+        - Generic Class
+        - Interface
+        - Method
+    - Array<T> is a standard complex type for TYpeScript
 - Modules
     - export, to export array, function, class from file1
     - import, to imports exportable types from fil1 to file2